 Many couples choose a DIY wedding and venue because it is lower cost and there is more flexibility and freedom to create the wedding they want.
 This may include the option to self-cater.
 Here are five tips for avoiding a self-catering disaster at your DIY wedding.

 1. Don’t self-cater your DIY wedding

 Okay, this a joke but with a big dollop of practicality.
-Self-catering for up to 60 guests may be manageable if you have a capable chef along with a band of helpers.
-For the wedding reception meal (aka wedding breakfast), a couple of pots of chilli and rice, large bowls of salad and a batch of garlic bread followed by (wedding) cake and a cheese board works perfectly.
-What about other meals?
+Self-catering for up to 45 guests may be manageable if you have a capable chef along with a band of helpers.
+For the wedding reception meal (aka wedding breakfast), a couple of pots of chilli and rice, large bowls of salad and a batch of garlic bread followed by (wedding) cake and a cheese board may work perfectly.
+What about more traditional wedding breakfasts and other meals?
 If the venue is residential, who will provide breakfast?
 What about snacks and supper?

-Even for smaller weddings (under 60 guests), consider using mobile caterers or ask if the venue can cater any of the meals or snacks for your wedding.
+Even for weddings with under 45 guests, consider using mobile caterers or ask if the venue can cater any of the meals or snacks for your wedding.

 If you are having a larger DIY wedding for more than 60 guests and you’re sure you want to self-cater, here are a few more things you should think about.

 2. Get a handle on how much food and drink you’ll need

 We have never (and I mean NEVER) hosted a wedding where too little food or drink was provided.
 Without exception, DIY wedding parties over-estimate the amount of food and drink and much of it ends up being lugged home again or, worse, wasted.
 Of course, you don’t want your guests to go hungry, but it’s pointless to have far more than you need.
 The general rule of thumb is to cater for 85% of your headcount.
 However, you must tell caterers and your venue the actual headcount.
 They will calculate how much food to make as it does vary depending on the type of meal and service.